 Earlier this month, Google announced an update to its home security and alarm system, Nest Secure by adding Google Assistant support to the Nest.
-Now while that should have come as a welcome addition, problem erupted because the Nest users apparently did not even know that their gadget came with a fitted-in microphone.
+Now while that should have come as a welcome addition, the problem erupted because the Nest users apparently did not even know that their gadget came with a fitted-in microphone.

-In what is being decried as yet another example of tech giants taking user privacy for granted, Google “explained” that the microphone was never meant to be a secret and that it simply forgot to tell its buyers that it has been planted in there!
+In what is being decried as yet another example of tech giants taking user privacy for granted, Google “explained” that the microphone in Nest was never meant to be a secret and that it simply forgot to tell its buyers that it has been planted in there!

 Google Admits Having Goofed Up With Google Nest